Y0Coss/docs-fork/pages/storage_and_backup/object_storage/cold_archive_getting_started/guide.en-gb.md

 ## Objective

-Cold Archive is a service for long-term data storage.
+Cold Archive provides long-term data storage by archiving bucket objects onto physical tapes.
-When archived, every object of a bucket is stored on physical tapes.
-Restoration can take some time as it needs to be read on tapes.
+Restoration may take some time since data is read from tapes.

-**This guide explains how to set up storage on tapes with Cold Archive.**
+**This guide explains how to set up and manage storage on tapes with Cold Archive, in coexistence with your Object Storage.**

 ## Requirements